Nossos serviços estão apresentando instabilidade no momento. Algumas informações podem não estar disponíveis.

-It is a detailed set of information on the vital statistics of the country, which includes the Vital Statistics survey conducted by the IBGE, the estimation of under-registration of births, and the data matching between the IBGE database and the Ministry of Health database (Live Birth Information System - SINASC and Mortality Information System - SIM), from the data sources of both Institutions.
-To this end, a more robust methodology was developed for the calculation of these under-registrations, based on the application of data pairing methods and the Capture-Recapture Technique to estimate total live births and death, which is the main objective of the partnership between the IBGE and the Ministry.
-The partnership also includes making available the identified microdata from the mentioned sources.
+It is a whole set of detailed information about vital statistics in Brazil, which includes the Vital Statistics survey, carried out by the IBGE, the data matching between this database and the databases of the Ministry of Health (Information System on Live Births - SINASC and Information System on Mortality - SIM) and the respective estimates of underreporting of births and deaths.
+In order to do this, a more robust methodology to calculate underreporting was developed, based on the application of data matching methods and of the Capture-Recapture technique to estimate the total number of live births and deaths - major purpose of the partnership between the IBGE and the Ministry, which includes the availability of the identified microdata of the sources previously mentioned.

-After the data matching phase, a second step is the application of the Capture-Recapture Technique for the estimation of the total live births and deaths occurred in a certain year.
-Once the totals are estimated, the respective under-registration figures are calculated.
-It is worth highlighting that the method allows the calculation of the birth and death certificates coverage of each one of the systems, according to groups or specific characteristics of the population, as long as these characteristics are represented by the variables used in the model.
+Having completed the data matching, a second step consisted of applying the Capture-Recapture technique to estimate the total number of live births and deaths occurred in a given year.
+Once estimated these totals, their respective underreportings were calculated.
+It is important to highlight that the method applied allows the calculation of the coverage of records of births and deaths from each system (IBGE and Ministry of Health), according to groups or specific characteristics of the population, provided that these characteristics are represented by the variables used in the model.

-The current system of vital statistics resulted from the Decree no. 70,210, of February 28 of 1972, which transferred to the IBGE the responsibility over the collection of such information, which had been under the Statistical Service of Population, Moral Issues and Politics of the Ministry of Justice.
-Civil Registration Statistics have been published by the Institute since 1974, providing a vast array of information on vital events and marriages.
-Data on separations and divorces were incorporated into the survey from 1984 on.
-Resolution no. 175, of May 14 of 2013, of the National Council of Justice - CNJ, prohibited competent authorities to refuse to celebrate civil marriages or to convert stable unions into same-sex marriages.
-This Resolution enabled the IBGE to survey such records as of that date.
-The data on live births, deaths, still births and marriages of the State of São Paulo, it should be noted, are the result of an agreement signed with the Seade State Data Analysis System Foundation, which collects and ascertains this type of information.
+The current system of civil registry resulted from Decree no. 70,210, of February 28, 1972, which transfered to the IBGE the responsibility for collecting and calculating such information, then surveyed by the Service of Demographic, Moral and Political Statistics of the Ministry of Justice.
+The Vital Statistics are published by the IBGE since 1974, providing a comprehensive set of information on vital facts and marriages.
+The data on separations and divorces were incorporated into the survey from 1984 onwards.
+Resolution no. 175, of May 14, 2013, of the National Council of Justice (CNJ), prohibited competent authorities to refuse the qualification, celebration of civil marriages or conversion of stable unions into marriages between same-sex persons.
+This Resolution allowed the IBGE to survey such records from that date onwards.
+It should be highlighted that the data on live births, deaths, fetal deaths and marriages in the state of São Paulo result from the covenant signed with the State System for Data Analysis Foundation (Seade), which collects and calculates this information.

-The survey brings information on live births, by mothers' age at delivery, place of registration and month of registration; deaths, by year of occurance, age and marital status on the date of death, place of occurence, record and place of residence of the deceased, month of occurance and cause of death; stillbirths, by pregnancy length, mother's age at delivery, place of birth, registration and residence of the mother, month of registration, type of pregnancy; marriages, by month of occurrence and registration, age on the date of registration, place of registration, marital status prior to marriage; and divorces, by age of the spouses on the date of the divorce petition or deed of divorce, place of the divorce petition or deed of divorce, nature of the divorce proceedings, the marital property regime, child custody, sentencing, time elapsed between the date of marriage and the sentence or notarial act, and type of family of the couple.
+The survey provides information on live births by age of mother at childbirth time, places of registration and residence of mother, month of registration; on deaths by year of occurrence, age and civil state at death date, places of occurrence, registration and residence of dead person, month of occurrence, nature of death; on fetal deaths, by duration of pregnancy, age of mother at delivery time, places of birth, registration and residence of mother, month of registration, type of pregnancy; on marriages by month of occurrence and registration, age at registration date, place of registration, previous civil state; and on divorces by age of spouses at date of filing the divorce or date of deed, place where the divorce was filed or the deed was signed, nature of the divorce suit, matrimonial property scheme, responsible for the custody of children, decree delivered, time between marriage date and decree or notarial deed and type of family of the couple.

-The survey is annual.
-Its geographic coverage is national, with results reported for Brazil, Major Regions, Federation Units, Metropolitan Areas and Subdivisions, Capital Municipalities and Integrated Development Regions - RIDEs.
+The periodicity of the survey is annual.
+The geographic coverage is national, with results released for Brazil, Major Regions, Federation Units, Metropolitan Areas and sub-divisions, Municipalities of Capitals and Integrated Development Regions (RIDEs).

-In order to assess the coverage of the System of Vital Statistics (IBGE's Vital Statistics, Live Birth Information System - Sinasc and Mortality Information System - SIM, from the Ministry of Health), it is necessary to measure how many of these events (births and deaths) were achieved by the respective systems.
-For this, the data from the Vital Statistics, SIM and Sinasc underwent a matching procedure.
-This pairing, besides being an intermediate step for the estimation of the respective under-registrations, identifies the areas with insufficient coverage of the events in each of the considered databases.
+Aiming at assessing the Systems of Vital Statistics (IBGE´s Vital Statistics and Ministry of Health´s SINASC and SIM), measuring how many vital events (births and deaths) were reached by the respective systems is required.
+In order to do this, the Vital Statistics, SINASC and SIM data suffered a matching procedure.
+Besides being an intermediate step for the estimates of underreporting of births and deaths, the data matching pinpoints the areas with shortage of coverage of these events in each one of the databases.